 A relatively new app, Top Contacts does a decent job of managing contacts on Mac.
 Users can easily add, delete, view and edit contacts.
 It offers useful features such as Tags and Add Relations, making it more efficient to navigate and organize.
 When it comes to searching, you can set up customizable filters to quickly locate contacts.
 It's also quick and easy to share and print contacts.

 The Calendar and To-Do features are available for all contacts, enabling you to create reminders for events and follow them up.
 One of the great things is the support for recurring events.
+In addition, it allows you to attach documents and other files such as contracts and agreement to any of your contacts.
+You can preview attached files in this tool directly.
 These features are worth exploring and can help you improve efficiency greatly.

 The app is almost as versatile as the best contact manager for Mac.
 But currently, it only supports syncing contacts with iCloud.
 No other services are supported.